kasraavand/Gameit/README.md

 ## How it works?

-*Gameit* uses rules for constructing the functions, but what are rules? every rule is contain a set of conditions and is defined by a logical relation between these conditions.
+*Gameit* uses rules for constructing the functions, but what are rules? every rule contains a set of conditions and is defined by a logical relation between these conditions.

-Conditions, in other hand are combination of attributes and operations which define a particular behavior of an entity.
+Conditions, in other hand are combination of attributes and operations which define a particular behavior for an entity.

-In order to get the *Gameit* to works, you need to define three separate files so that it can use them for generating the functions.
+In order to get the *Gameit* to work, you need to define three separate files so that it can use them for generating the functions.
 These three files are:

    - Methods
    - Awards